Skip to main content

 Examination

 • Is it true enlargement of breast tissue?
 Enlargement of breast tissue may represent adipose tissue (pseudogynaecomastia) or true proliferation of breast tissue.
 This can be examined by pinching breast tissue between the thumb and forefinger - true proliferation can be felt as a distinct disc of tissue under the skin.
-If there is any doubt ultrasonography or mammography may help.
+If there is any doubt, ultrasonography or mammography may help (these may only be accessible via a secondary care referral).

 • Size and asymmetry.

-• Any evidence of liver disease or renal impairment - eg, palmar erythema, bruising, spider naevi, hepatomegaly.
+• Any evidence of liver disease or renal impairment - for example, palmar erythema, bruising, spider naevi, hepatomegaly.

-• Evidence to suggest lack of testosterone - eg, hairless, shiny skin, testicular size, testicular masses, tenor of voice.
+• Evidence to suggest lack of testosterone -for example, hairless, shiny skin, testicular size, testicular masses, tenor of voice.

 • Presence or absence of sexual characteristics.